 As part of this blog, we invite readers who have experienced pregnancy loss or stillbirth to share their stories with us.
 You can submit your story on our Share Your Experiences page.

-We’re very grateful to Sarah for getting in touch with her experience.
-Thank you, Sarah, and we wish you all the best.
+We’re very grateful to Yam for getting in touch with her experience.
+Thank you, Yam, and we wish you all the best.

 I was diagnosed with early menopause aged 17 from a ceasing of periods aged 11.
 At 20, I took a year out from the University of Birmingham for medical investigations which concluded that I could only have children via egg donation or adoption.
 Seven years later I was diagnosed privately with mild but complex post traumatic stress.

 Daisychain is a wonderful charity led by medical practitioners in London but it took 18 years to go to my first conference and meet others like me.
 Through the network, I learned of telephone counselling by someone who had received appropriate counselling but the result was one of acceptance.
 While this may be appropriate for some or the majority of women, for an eleven year old, this is dismissal by society of a right to family life.
 I assume on the practicalities of cost benefit.